Shopify/polaris/polaris.shopify.com/content/components/app-provider/index.md

   - fileName: app-provider-with-color-scheme.tsx
     title: With color scheme
     description: With a `colorScheme`, the app provider component will set the root color scheme for the App (such as light or dark).
 For `colorScheme` configuration, see the [CustomProperties](https://polaris.shopify.com/components/custom-properties) component documentation.
 ---

-# App provider

-App provider is a required component that enables sharing global settings throughout the hierarchy of your application.

----

 ## Best practices